|UCAS Code:||X130 (2 Years) or X131 (3 Years)|

-- 3 years: 280 UCAS Tariff points.
-An A level at minimum Grade C (or equivalent) in Chemistry or a related subject is required, plus GCSE English Language and Mathematics at Grade C or above (or equivalent);
+- 3 Year Route – 112 UCAS Tariff points.
+An A level at minimum Grade C (or equivalent) in Chemistry or a related subject is required, plus GCSE English Language and Mathematics at Grade C or Grade 4 or above (or equivalent);

 Please note, for the purposes of initial teacher training, level 2 numeracy and literacy qualifications are not considered as equivalent to GCSE grade C in mathematics or English.

 An interview will form part of the selection process.

 You are required to undertake Professional Skills Tests in Literacy and Numeracy prior to entry to this programme.
 Successful completion of the Professional Skills Tests will form part of the conditions of any offer of a place.
 Further details can be found at www.edgehill.ac.uk/skillstests.